 Once you’ve acknowledged the requirements to prepare products for syncing, you must link your Google Business Profile to your Google Merchant Center account.
 You can do this right from the Google & YouTube app in Shopify by entering the email address you used to create your Business Profile and clicking “Link”.

 Get started with Google local inventory listings

 More customers are searching for local products and stores every day.
 As a retail store owner, it’s your job to meet their needs, find new growth channels, and scale your business.
-Now you can capitalize on these opportunities with Google local inventory listings from Shopify’s Google channel.
+Now you can capitalize on these opportunities with Google local inventory listings from the Google & YouTube app for Shopify.

 Reach more nearby shoppers with Shopify

 Shopify comes with built-in tools to bring more online shoppers to your store.
-List your products for free on Google, create Smart Shopping campaigns, track ad performance, and manage orders from Google purchases from Shopify’s Google channel.
+List your products for free on Google, create Smart Shopping campaigns, track ad performance, and manage orders from Google purchases from the Google & YouTube app for Shopify.

 Google Local Inventory Ads FAQ